ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-9-2.md

-Chapter: Avoiding Burnout and Staying Motivated
+Avoiding Burnout and Staying Motivated
 ===============================================

 Investing can be a demanding and challenging endeavor that requires discipline, patience, and continuous effort.
 It's essential for productive investors to prioritize their well-being, avoid burnout, and maintain motivation throughout their investment journey.
 In this chapter, we will explore strategies to prevent burnout, stay motivated, and achieve long-term success.